Economy of Indonesia: Reform era

 In 2021, Indonesia's economy began to recover, recording a growth rate of 4.4%, supported by improved domestic demand and positive spillovers from a stronger global economy.
 The recovery was further bolstered by the government's efforts to accelerate the COVID-19 vaccination rollout and implement policies aimed at boosting economic activity.
 Growth accelerated to 5.0% in 2022, driven by reduced uncertainty and the assumption that the vaccine rollout would reach a critical mass of the population.

 In October 2024, Prabowo Subianto assumed the presidency, inheriting an economy with steady growth but facing structural challenges.
 His administration introduced ambitious policies aimed at boosting economic growth to 8%, including a $28 billion annual free school meals program and plans to retire all fossil fuel power plants within 15 years.
-To fund these initiatives, the government implemented significant budget cuts totaling $18.8 billion, affecting various sectors such as public works, education, and health.
+To fund these initiatives, the government implemented significant budget cuts totalling $18.8 billion, affecting various sectors such as public works, education, and health.
 These austerity measures led to public unrest and raised concerns about the potential impact on infrastructure projects and public services.
-Additionally, the presence of entrenched criminal networks, known as preman, along with certain mass organizations (ormas), posed significant challenges to foreign investment and economic reforms.
+Additionally, the presence of entrenched criminal networks, known as preman, along with certain mass organisations (ormas), posed significant challenges to foreign investment and economic reforms.
 These groups have been involved in activities such as extortion, intimidation, and obstruction of industrial operations, particularly in key economic zones like Bekasi, Karawang, and Batam.
 Such actions have led to financial losses estimated up to $137.8 billion and have deterred potential investors, undermining efforts to create a conducive investment climate.

 Between 2019 and 2025, the IDR experienced significant fluctuations influenced by both domestic and global factors.
 In 2020, during the COVID-19 pandemic, the rupiah weakened sharply, reaching around Rp 16,500 per US dollar due to capital outflows and economic crash.
-As the economy began to recover in 2021 and 2022, the currency stabilized, trading between Rp 14,000 and Rp 15,000 per dollar.
+As the economy began to recover in 2021 and 2022, the currency stabilised, trading between Rp 14,000 and Rp 15,000 per dollar.
 However, in 2023 and 2024, the rupiah faced renewed pressure, depreciating to levels around Rp 16,200 per dollar by April 2024.
 This depreciation was attributed to political uncertainties ahead of the presidential election and concerns over fiscal policies.

 In 2025, the rupiah's performance remained volatile.
-Early in the year, it reached a five-year low, prompting Bank Indonesia to intervene in the foreign exchange market to stabilize the currency.
+Early in the year, it reached a five-year low, prompting Bank Indonesia to intervene in the foreign exchange market to stabilise the currency.
 The central bank maintained its benchmark interest rate at 5.75% in March to support the rupiah and control inflation.
-By May, with signs of stabilization, Bank Indonesia cut the rate to 5.50% to stimulate economic growth, as the rupiah had appreciated over 3% from its April lows.
+By May, with signs of stabilisation, Bank Indonesia cut the rate to 5.50% to stimulate economic growth, as the rupiah had appreciated over 3% from its April lows.